quay/enhancements/enhancements/teamsync-with-oidc.md

     CLIENT_SECRET: <client-secret>
     OIDC_SERVER: http://<host_address>/realms/<realm_name>/
     SERVICE_NAME: <name_of_service>
-    GROUP_CLAIM_NAME: groupIds
+    PREFERRED_GROUP_CLAIM_NAME: groupIds
     LOGIN_SCOPES: ['openid']
 ```

 When quay starts, the config-tool verifies if quay was able to successfully connect to the OIDC server.
 If there is any issue reaching to the server, an error is displayed in the quay container logs.
-Since different auth providers have a different key name that holds the list of groups a user is part of, this is a configurable parameter. `GROUP_CLAIM_NAME` holds the key name that is expected to hold the information for groups.
+Since different auth providers have a different key name that holds the list of groups a user is part of, this is a configurable parameter. `PREFERRED_GROUP_CLAIM_NAME` holds the key name that is expected to hold the information for groups.

 Team Synchronization details can be set up using the below parameters: